owncloud-archive/chat/README.md

  - Solve bugs

 ### Important: run grunt when you change JS files
-Because the  javascript source files are minified to one single file, grunt must be run after every change and before every commit.
-To simply test this repo grunt isn't necessary!
+Because both the JavaScript and CSS source files are minified to one single file, grunt must be run after every change.
+The minified files are ignored by git.
+To simply test this repo see [Install](#install)
 To run grunt you'll need `NodeJS`.
 On Arch Linux this can be installed via:
 ````
 sudo pacman -S nodejs